-- Closing gaps in the understanding of particular aspects of the RFA treatment by multi-scale studies on cells and animals; - Embedding microscopic findings into a macroscopic model for heat conductivity by liver tissues; - Extending the long-established bio-heat equation to incorporate multiple scales; - Cross checking validity for human physiology by comparison against images from ongoing patient treatments; - Visual comparison of simulation and treatment results gathered in animal studies and during patient treatment; - Validating results at multiple levels and with a user-centred software to guarantee best suitability of the model for clinical practice;
+- Closing gaps in the understanding of particular aspects of the RFA treatment by multi-scale studies on cells and animals - Embedding microscopic findings into a macroscopic model for heat conductivity by liver tissues - Extending the long-established bio-heat equation to incorporate multiple scales - Cross checking validity for human physiology by comparison against images from ongoing patient treatments - Visual comparison of simulation and treatment results gathered in animal studies and during patient treatment - Validating results at multiple levels and with a user-centred software to guarantee best suitability of the model for clinical practice.

 Predicting the intervention result physiologically correct demands an accurate and verified patient specific mathematical model.
 A bottleneck on the way towards the patient specific planning tool is our so far limited understanding of processes during tissue heating and, ultimately, tissue death as the result of that heating.
 IMPPACT aims at opening this bottleneck by generating new insight into physiological processes and biochemical reactions in the context of tissue heating.
-Heating has a strong influence on perfusion of tissue, reaction rates in chemical processes, as well as the organ's and overall system's health condition.
-Local hyperthermia can be used to kill a limited volume of cells while keeping surrounding parts vital and healthy.
+Heating has a strong influence on perfusion of tissue, reaclimited volume of cells while keeping surrounding parts vital and healthy.
 Many different treatment strategies rely on this approach.